Jersey Boys (film): Production

 In 2010, GK Films acquired the rights to produce a film adaptation of the musical, with Brickman and Elice writing the script for the film.
 By August 2012, Jon Favreau was engaged to direct and casting had begun.

 However, in November 2012, it was reported that Warner Bros. had put the film in turnaround; Despite this in May 2013, Frankie Valli noted that production was still underway.
 By that June, Eastwood became attached to the project as a director.
 The project came three years after the release of Eastwood's previous film, J. Edgar, which Variety notes was "his longest gap between directing projects since 1980".
 Although Eastwood enjoyed the script, he asked for a rewrite, noting that the version "was missing a lot of things."
 This was considered unusual for Eastwood as he became somewhat notorious for using first drafts as the eventual script.

 A trailer was released for the film on April 17, 2014.

 For casting, Eastwood sought to cast actors from the play itself rather than more marketable film stars.
 Eastwood noted that he was pressured to cast more famous leads; however, he refused, stating, "You've got people who've done 1,200 performances; how much better can you know a character?".
+In the narrow selection to play Valli, between Broadway's John Lloyd Young and West End's Ryan Molloy, Young was chosen.
+Valli's personal favorite was Molloy.
+Massi's son Nick Massi Jr. expressed interest in playing his father, but was not seriously considered in part because of past incidents in which he had attempted to scalp tickets at Jersey Boys stage shows and caused backstage disruption.

 The film was shot in Los Angeles, California, where it spent $58.6 million and received the California Film & Television Tax Credit.